RenaudAvenas/Oxard.XControls/README.md

 Measurement of shapes are updated to match with new measurement of Xamarin 4.
 StrokeThickness now update the geometry.

+Property IsClosed was added to Geometry class to specify if your shape is closed or not.

 ## v1.2.6.8

 - Android ContentControlRenderer